-State Retail Operations Non-Retail Operations Both Resilience Roadmap Press Release Guidance for Office Workspaces Guidance for Retailers May 7, 2020 Take measures at checkout stations to minimize exposure between chasers and customers (e.g., Plexiglas barriers).
-Dedicate shopping hours for vulnerable populations.
-Increase pickup and delivery service options for customers.
-Provide a single, clearly designated entrance and separate exit to help maintain physical distancing where possible.
+State Retail Operations Non-Retail Operations Both Local Control May 7, 2020 separate exit to help maintain physical distancing where possible.
 Adjust maximum occupancy rules based on the size of the facility to limit the number of people in a store, using no more than 50% maximum occupancy.
 Be prepared to cue customers outside.
 Encourage employees to practice physical distancing during pickup and delivery.
-Make some locations pickupor delivery-only.
+Make some locations pickup- or delivery-only.
 Adjust in-person meetings to ensure physical distance and use smaller individual meetings.
 Clean and sanitize shared equipment.
-Clean touchable surfaces between shifts or between users, whichever is more frequent, including but not Use telework options and modified work schedules.
-Redesign office spaces, cubicles, etc. and decrease the capacity for conference and meeting to ensure workspaces allow for 6 feet between employees.
+Clean touchable surfaces between users, whichever is more frequent, including but not limited to working surfaces, tools, and stationary and mobile equipment controls.
+Equip customer entrances and exits, checkout stations, etc. with proper sanitation products and provide personal and sanitizers to all frontline staff.
+Ensure that sanitary facilities stay operational and stocked at all times. employees.
 Establish directional hallways and passageways for foot traffic, if possible.
 Designate separate routes for entry and exit into office spaces to help maintain social distancing.
 Limit the number of individuals riding in an elevator and ensure the use of face coverings.
 Utilize work practices to limit the number of employees at the office at one time.
 Discontinue nonessential travel and encourage distance meetings.
 Require employees to avoid handshakes and similar greetings that break physical distance.
-Dedicate staff to direct Establish a written COVID-19 prevention plan at every office location, perform a comprehensive risk assessment of all work areas, and designate a persona t each office workspace/retail facility to implement the plan.
-Identify contact information for the local health department where the facility is located for communicating information about COVID-19 outbreaks among employees.
-Train and communicate with employees on the plan.
+Dedicate staff to direct guests to meeting rooms upon entry to office Train and communicate with employees on the plan.
 Regularly evaluate the facility for compliance with the plan.
 Investigate any COVID-19 illness and determine if any work-related factors could have contributed to risk of infection.
 Identify close contacts of an infected employee and take steps to isolate COVID-19-positive employee(s) and close contacts.
 Train employees on how to limit the spread of COVID-19, including how to screen themselves for symptoms and stay home if they have them.
 Provide temperature and/or symptom screenings for all workers at the beginning of their shift and any personnel entering the facility.
 Encourage workers who are sick or exhibiting symptoms of COVID-19 to stay home.
 Provide and ensure workers use all required protective equipment.
 Recommend that employees wear face coverings when in the vicinity of others.
 Take reasonable measures to remind workers that they should use face coverings.
 Perform thorough cleaning in high traffic areas.
 When choosing cleaning chemicals, use products approved for use against COVID-19.
-Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in offices and other spaces.
-Implement measures to ensure physical distancing of at least 6 feet between workers and customers (e.g., use of physical partitions or visual cues).
+Consider installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other county has met the readiness criteria, including guidance to be issued by the county and detailed plans, and that the county is designed to mitigate the spread of COVID-19.